Bat ray: Diet

-Bat rays feed on mollusks, crustaceans and small fish on the seabed, using their winglike pectoral fins to move sand and expose prey animals.
-They may also use their snout to dig trenches up to 20 cm deep to expose buried prey, such as clams.
 Bat ray teeth are flat and pavementlike, forming tightly-packed rows that are used for crushing and grinding prey—the crushed shells are ejected and the flesh consumed.
 As with all elasmobranchs, these teeth fall out and are replaced continuously.
+Prey with shells are broken with teeth and then these hard shell parts are spit out while the softer pieces are swallowed.
+During squid spawning season, they also eat dead or dying squid.